TrevorBrandtIT/azure-network-protocols/README.md

 <img src="https://imgur.com/By4NMzs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Assuming you've done dome of my other tutorials, navigate to your Azure account and create a Resource Group with two VMs in it.
+Assuming you've done some of my other tutorials, navigate to your Azure account and create a Resource Group with two VMs in it.
 For the purposes of this lab, we'll make one VM a Windows machine and the other a Ubuntu Machine.
 Base them both in the same region, I'll be using US West 3.
 I'll also be making them both 2vcpu machines.
 Make sure you use a password for the Ubuntu machine, not an SSH Key.
 Also, make sure to put both machines on the RG's vnet.
 </p>
 <br />